pravega/pravega-client-rust/nodejs/README.md

 # Pravega Nodejs Client

-This project provides a way to interact with [Pravega](https://cncf.pravega.io) with a Nodejs client.
+This project provides a way to interact with [Pravega](https://cncf.pravega.io) via a Nodejs client.

 Pravega is an open source distributed storage service implementing Streams.
 It offers Stream as the main primitive for the foundation of reliable storage systems: a high-performance, durable, elastic, and unlimited append-only byte stream with strict ordering and consistency.